duckduckgo/privacy-configuration/README.md

 **Adding unprotected entries**

-To add an unprotected entry manually, update the `tempUnprotectedDomains` of `exception-lists/trackers-unprotected-temporary.json`.
+To add an unprotected entry manually, update the `exceptions` of `features/unprotected-temporary.json`.

 **Deprecated Files**